Aliases for H3F3B Gene

 External Ids for H3F3B Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Two molecules of each of the four core histones (H2A, H2B, H3, and H4) form an octamer, around which approximately 146 bp of DNA is wrapped in repeating units, called nucleosomes.
 The linker histone, H1, interacts with linker DNA between nucleosomes and functions in the compaction of chromatin into higher order structures.
 This gene contains introns and its mRNA is polyadenylated, unlike most histone genes.
 The protein encoded by this gene is a replication-independent histone that is a member of the histone H3 family.
 Pseudogenes of this gene have been identified on the X chromosome, and on chromosomes 5, 13 and 17. [provided by RefSeq, Oct 2015]

 GeneCards Summary for H3F3B Gene

 H3F3B (H3 Histone, Family 3B (H3.3B)) is a Protein Coding gene.
 Diseases associated with H3F3B include blepharophimosis-intellectual disability syndrome, sbbys type and ohdo syndrome.
-Among its related pathways are Signaling by GPCR and Apoptotic Pathways in Synovial Fibroblasts.
+Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
 GO annotations related to this gene include protein heterodimerization activity and RNA polymerase II distal enhancer sequence-specific DNA binding.
-An important paralog of this gene is HIST2H3A.
+An important paralog of this gene is HIST2H3D.

 UniProtKB/Swiss-Prot for H3F3B Gene